elastic/integrations/packages/azure/docs/README.md

 With more than one Agent, setting the number of partitions is crucial.
 The agents share the existing partitions to scale out performance and improve availability.

-The number of partitions must at least match the number of agents.
+The number of partitions must be at least the number of agents.

 ```text
 ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐    ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐